Coding1610/React/Lecture_V/README.md

 # _Controlled Component_

 1. Form has the default HTML form behavior of browsing to a new page when the user submits the form.
-Ifyou want this behavior in React, it just works.
+If you want this behavior in React, it just works.
 2. But in most cases, it's convienient to have a JS function entered into the form.
 3. The standard way to achieve this is with a technique called "Controlled Component".